-Term Description Device View, Event View, and Audit View Device View: Since FlexMaster manages many devices, you can consolidate devices with similar attributes into views.
+Term Description Call Home After boot up, compatible Ruckus Wireless devices attempt to register with FlexMaster.
+FlexMaster's URL is configured on the device.
+Device View, Event View, and Audit View Device View: Since FlexMaster manages many devices, you can consolidate devices with similar attributes into views.
 Device views are a powerful component within FlexMaster.
 Devices that are grouped into views can be: Provisioned as one Consolidated in reports Quickly recalled to filter a list The grouping attributes are user customizable, and can include device type, geographic location, or any other quality that you want to use as grouping criterion.
 By default, FlexMaster includes two pre-configured device views: All Standalone APs and All ZoneDirectors.
 All Standalone APs is a snapshot of all APs currently managed by FlexMaster.
 All ZoneDirectors is a snapshot of all ZoneDirector devices that are currently managed by FlexMaster.
 Much like device views, Event Views can be created to quickly reference a list of events as filtered using the Monitor > Events > New Search tab options.
-You can also create an Audit View , which groups audit log results based on the options in Administer &gt; Audit Log &gt; New Search .
+You can also create an Audit View , which groups audit log results based on the options in Administer > Audit Log > New Search .
 Device Registration By default, compatible Ruckus Wireless devices attempt to register automatically with FlexMaster when they boot up.
-If you want to change this default approval settings, then go to the Configure &gt; Device Registration page.
+If you want to change this default approval settings, then go to the Configure > Device Registration page.
 The Device Registration option also enables you to load a device inventory file before actual device registration.
 This enables you to stay ahead of your dispersal of Ruckus Wireless devices and keep track of each device's details (for example, serial number and MAC address), as well as automatically permit or deny registration with FlexMaster.
 For more on device registration, refer to Managing Device Registration.
-Periodic Inform Interval This is the frequency at which managed Ruckus Wireless devices must synchronize with FlexMaster.
-When Ruckus Wireless devices call home periodically, FlexMaster can verify proper operation of managed devices.
-If a managed device does not call home at this interval, then an alert is issued by the system notifying you that the device is out of contact and therefore cannot be updated or checked for the latest operational information.
-To set this interval, refer to Performing an AP Configuration Upgrade.

-Table 1.
+Table 3.
 Key terms in FlexMaster (Continued)